richardssam/on-set/README.md

-# on-set
+# VES On-set VFX Data Collection and usage web site.

 On-set VFX Data Collection and usage web site.
+This processes the google doc https://docs.google.com/document/d/13TsptYa5uNO52btOw1nat1cLSBG88t27W3BXHBZPvoc/edit?tab=t.0#heading=h.h7s96q27odn9 into a format that is easily filterable, since the document is huge and can be overwhelming.

 ## Setup
 1. Ensure you have Python 3 installed.